skuid/skuid-labs/experiments/dataSources/worldBank/readme.md

 - Add a table to your page to quickly see the data being returned.
 - Use a chart to see data changing over time
-- Replace the ``ALL`` value in the Data Source URL with ``{{Country}}`` - and use another model to populate that merge value with another ISO-3 Country value.
-(BRA for Brasil).
+- Replace the ``ALL`` value in the Data Source URL with ``{{Country}}`` - and use another model to populate that merge value with another ISO-3 Country value.  (e.g. BRA for Brasil).
-- Create a "countries" model  (This API call will return countries:  ``http://api.worldbank.org/v2/country?format=json ``) and then use an action sequence to pass a particular row value into the merge syntax in the Data source above.
+- Create a "countries" model  (This API call will return countries:  ``http://api.worldbank.org/v2/country?format=json ``) and then use an action sequence to pass a particular row value into the merge syntax in the data source URL above.

-## Sample Page
+## Sample Pages

 Two sample pages are included in this experiment.
 Create a new V2 Page and copy the XML from these pages for more fully constructed examples.